bricker0/Map-a-Feature-Service/README.md

 The City of Seattle offers some of its data as a REST service.
 Here I will show you how to create a mashup and call data directly from an Esri Server.

 Here I show how to call Seattle Open Data Esri Feature Services using Leaflet.
 This example is based on this <a href= "http://esri.github.io/esri-leaflet/tutorials/working-with-feature-layers.html">Esri Custom popup tutorial.</a> and <a href="https://esri.github.io/esri-leaflet/examples/feature-layer-popups.html">this example</a>.
+This is also a <a href= "https://github.com/Esri/esri-leaflet-renderers">helpful resource from ESRI</a> as the renders update frequently.

 Seattle offers many stylized feature services that you may incorporate use.
 I use <a href= "https://gisrevprxy.seattle.gov/arcgis/rest/services/ext/WM_CityGISLayers/MapServer/33">Tree data found here </a>, but you can browse other <a href= "https://gisrevprxy.seattle.gov/arcgis/rest/services/ext/WM_CityGISLayers/MapServer">Seattle data here</a>.
 Before you commit to a dataset you can browse what is contains when you click ArcGIS Online MapViewer on the data page.